contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

         :align: center

         Heater Button.

 #.
+If they need empty-room data:
+    - Turn off the MSR lights and put the light brightness to low
+    - Close the MSR door without having any individual inside
+    - After the previous steps, on the `MEG Main PC` computer, open `MEG160` software
+    - Then, Menu -> Acquire -> Auto Tuning -> Ok
+        - Wait for the auto-tuning to be done
+    - From Menu -> MEG Measurement -> Monitor and Acquisition window should open
+        - Ensure or set (these parameters are only to be used for empty-room data and not for a neuro-activity experiment measurement):
+            - LPF to `0.1 Hz`
+            - HPF to `1 KHz`
+            - BEF to `THRU`
+        - Sensor Check
+        - Let the `Sensor Check` run for around 2 minutes
+        - Make sure that the sensor display identical sinusoidal wave
+        - Remind that `Sensor 91` is broken and will not display a sine wave

+    - Under ‘Data Acquisition’
+    - Patient ID: sub-emptyroom
+    - Name: sub-emptyroom_<data in YYYYMMDD>
+    - Foldername: C: \MEG160\Bin\emptyroom
+    - After ensuring the MSR door is closed, press `Lock`
+        - The sensor measurements will oscillate rapidly, wait until the values are stable, i.e., no upward or downward trend is observed
+    - Continuous Mode -> Start
+        - Set Sampling Rate to 2000 Hz
+        - Set Time to `180 seconds`
+        - then, `Start Acquisition`
+    - When recording is done, press `Unlock`
+    - Close the `MEG Measurement` window
+    - Open the MSR door

+#.
 Prepare projector for visual stimulus, on the Stimulus Computer:
     - Turn on the computer if it is off, boot under Windows